Jeansen/bcrm/README.md

 Ideally, the system to be cloned uses LVM and has some free space left for the creation of a snapshot.
 Before the creation of a clone or backup a snapshot will be created.
 A destination disk does not have to be the same size as the source disk.
 It can be bigger or smaller.
 Just make sure it has enough space for all the data!
-But don't worry, bcrm should be smart enough to figure out if the destination is to small, anyway.
+But don't worry, bcrm should be smart enough to figure out if the destination is too small, anyway.

 When cloning LVM-based systems, the cloned volume group will get the postfix `_<ddmmjjjj>` appended.
-But you can overwrite this with the `-n` option.
+You can overwrite this with the `-n` argument.

 You will need at least 500MB of free space in your volume group, otherwise no snapshot will be created.
 In this case you are on your own, should you clone a live system.

 Be aware that this script is not meant for server environments.
 I have created it to clone or backup my desktop and raspberry Pi systems.
-I have tested and used it with a standard Raspian installation and standard Debian installations with and without LVM.
+I have tested and used it with a standard Raspberry Pi OS installation and standard Debian installations, with and without LVM.

 It is also possible to use encryption.
 That is, when cloning bcrm will create the encryption layer via LUKS before cloning.
-All you have to do is provide the pass phrase.
+All you have to do is provide a pass phrase.

 ## Other use cases

 Of course, you can also backup or clone systems without LVM.
 If you are not cloning a live system, there is not much to it.
 But, If you need to clone a live system that is not using LVM, make sure there is a minimum of activity.
-And even then it would be more secure to take the system offline and proceed from a Live CD.
+And even then it would be more reliable to take the system offline and proceed from a Live CD.

 # Usage

 If you need help, just call the script without any options or use the `-h` option.
-Otherwise there are only a handful of options that are necessary, mainly: `-s` and `-d` each excepting a block device or a folder.
+Otherwise, there are only a handful of options that are necessary, mainly: `-s` and `-d`, each excepting a block device or a folder.

-Let's assume the source disk you want to clone or backup is `/dev/sda` and `/dev/sdb` is a destination disk.
+Let's assume the source disk you want to clone `/dev/sda` and `/dev/sdb` is a destination disk.

 ## Clone

 To clone a disk, us the following command:

-    ./pi2clone.sh -s /dev/sda -d /dev/sdb
+    ./bcrm.sh -s /dev/sda -d /dev/sdb

 ## Backup

 To backup a disk, us the following command:

-    ./pi2clone.sh -s /dev/sda -d /mnt/folder/to/clone/into [-x] [-c]
+    ./bcrm.sh -s /dev/sda -d /mnt/folder/to/clone/into [-x] [-c]

-With the `-x` option, you can have backup files compressed with XZ and a compression ID of 4.
+With the `-x` flag, you can have backup files compressed with XZ and a compression ID of 4.
-And with the `-c` option, checksums will be created for each backup file.
+And with the `-c` flag, checksums will be created for each backup file.

 ## Restore

 Restoring is the inverse of a backup.
 Taking the above example, you would just switch the source and
 destination:

-    ./pi2clone.sh -s /mnt/folder/to/clone/into -d /dev/sda [-c]
+    ./bcrm.sh -s /mnt/folder/to/clone/into -d /dev/sda [-c]

-If you provide the `-c` option, checksums (if available) will be validated before restoring from the backup.
+If you provide the `-c` flag, checksums (if available) will be validated before restoring from the backup.

 ## Checksums

-If you do a backup, you can use the optional `-c` option.
+If you do a backup, you can use the optional `-c` flag.
 This will create checksums for each backup chunk.
-When you restore the system later on, use the `-c` option again for validation.
+When you restore the system later on, use the `-c` flag again for validation.

 ## Encryption

-If you use LVM you can use the `-e` option to encrypt your clone.
+If you use LVM you can use the `-e` flag to encrypt your clone.
 This also works when restoring from a backup folder.

 ## LVM

 When cloning or restoring you can use `-n vg-name` to provide a custom Volume Group name.

+## Help

+Throughout the years of development more options have been added.
+Some of them for convenience, others for more advanced scenarios.
+Heck out the help!

 ## Safety

 The script will take care that you do not fry your system.
 For instance:

--   Invalid combinations will not be accepted.
+- Invalid combinations will not be accepted or ignored.
 - Missing tools and programs will be announced with installation instructions.
 - Multiple instances will be prevented.
 - Multiple checks are run to make sure the destination is actually suitable for a clone or backup.
 - And a lot more checks ...

 # Contributing

 Fork it, make a Pull Request, create Issues with suggestions, bugs or questions ...
 You are always welcome to contribute!

 # Self-Promotion